- Be able to explain the purpose and importance of fitness assessments for fitness professionals.

-The sites of girth measurements are the sites where the most subcutaneous fat is held, and this is measured with skinfold calipers.
+The sites of girth measurements are where the most subcutaneous fat is held, which is measured with skinfold calipers.

 The measurement sites are:

-- Triceps: the arm stays relaxed and to the side, a vertical fold is measured at the halfway point between shoulder and elbow.
+- Triceps: the arm stays relaxed and to the side; a vertical fold is measured halfway between the shoulder and elbow.